 School attendance registers are carefully monitored to identify any trends.
+The College will provide the local authority with the full name and address of all pupils of compulsory school age who have been recorded with code I (illness) and who the school has reasonable grounds to believe will miss 15 days consecutively or cumulatively because of sickness.

-The College will inform the local authority of any pupil who fails to attend school regularly or has been absent without the College's permission for a continuous period of 10 school days of more, at such intervals as are agreed between the College and the local authority.
-Action should be taken in accordance with his policy if any absence of a pupil from the College gives rise to a concern about their welfare.
+Action should be taken in accordance with this policy if any absence of a pupil from the College gives rise to a concern about their welfare.

+Homelessness: being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.